My Life! Teaching in a Korean University

 in Games and Activities· Life in the Classroom

-If you’re looking for some of the top picks for business ESL lessons, then you’re definitely in the right place.
+If you’re looking for some of the top picks for ESL business English lessons, then you’re definitely in the right place.
 Stay tuned for the best business English activities to consider trying out with your students.
+You are one step away from giving the best business conversation class!

-Let’s get into the best ESL business English activities.
+Let’s get into the best activities for ESL business conversation.

 One of the activities I always do in business English classes is to have students write a resume and cover letter in English.
 The key is to get students to find a job that they might be interested in and then tailor the resume and cover letter to that.
 This is good practice for the real world!